 In a DDoS attack, the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the internet.
 DDoS is typically accomplished by flooding the targeted machine from many different sources with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.

 APT is an undercover, ongoing computer network attack in which a person or group gains unauthorized access to a network with the goal of going undetected for the longest period possible in order to spy, place custom malicious code on multiple computers for specific tasks, gather information, and access sensitive, classified information.
 Traditionally, APT was associated with governments, but over the last few years there have been multiple examples of non-state sponsored large groups conducting large-scale targeted intrusions for other reasons.

 Cyber threats continue to become more and more sophisticated.
 Every employee of an organization must be educated and aware of the specific vulnerabilities and ongoing cyber threats to your network’s security.
 By ensuring that all the hardware and software on your network stays up to date and encouraging a culture of cyber security in the workplace, organizations can stay vigilant in the fight against threats.

 Celerium can help safeguard and defend your organization and employees from cyber threats.
-To learn more about the Cyber Defense Network, contact us at email@example.com or call us at + 1 (877) 624-3771.
+To learn more about the Cyber Defense Network™, contact us at email@example.com or visit this web page.